Dai Kan-Wa Jiten: History

 Tetsuji Morohashi was originally motivated to create a dictionary in 1917 when he went to China to study Chinese.
-Trying to look up words in the largest available Chinese dictionaries was frustrating; the Kangxi Zidian defines characters but not phrases, the Peiwen Yunfu lists phrases without definitions, and the Zhonghua Da Zidian had just been published.
+Trying to look up words in the largest available Chinese dictionaries was frustrating; the Kangxi Dictionary defines characters but not phrases, the Peiwen Yunfu lists phrases without definitions, and the Zhonghua Da Zidian had just been published.
 Morohashi's autobiography explains (Wilkinson 2000:74) that "he had to spend between a quarter and a third of his study time trying to find the meanings of words and phrases.
 This tedium he felt could be avoided if there were a dictionary that provided both citations and definitions."
 When Morohashi returned to Japan in 1919, he had 20 notebooks filled with Chinese vocabulary.

 In 1925, Ippei Suzuki (鈴木 一平), president of the Taishukan publishing house, requested Morohashi to edit a comprehensive kanji dictionary of an unprecedented scale.
 In order to print this giant reference work, fonts for many rare characters had to be created, since none existed.
 The first volume was published in 1943, but the fire-bombing of Tokyo destroyed the printing plates and special fonts in 1945.
 After the war, Morohashi and his fellow editors reconstructed the dictionary from proofs.
 Due to a shortage of skilled craftsmen, Suzuki persuaded Mokichi Ishii (石井 茂吉), co-inventor of phototypesetting, to recreate the necessary fonts.
 The first volume was published in 1955 and the final index volume in 1960.
 Morohashi was awarded the Order of the Chrysanthemum in 1957 and the Order of Culture in 1967 for his contributions to sinology and lexicography.
 Taishukan published a vocabulary index in 1990 and a supplemental volume in 2000.